mbzuai-nlp/ImageCLEF-2025-MultimodalReasoning/2026/README.md

 ### 🔒 Rules

 - Submission size MUST match the Test set size.
+If you want to only submit for a single language, then leave questions in other language with emtpy answers - `"answers": [""]`
 - No duplicate IDs.
 - The `answers` field must contain only the list of generated answers (no explanations unless explicitly allowed in official guidelines).
 - File must be valid JSON.